bluebrown/go-template-cli/README.md

 ## Fork Status ##

 This is a fork of https://github.com/bluebrown/go-template-cli.
-It contains the following fixes:
+It contains the following changes:

  - Calling `include` on a template name that doesn't exist fails.
 Previously it silently failed.
  - Default decoder is toml instead of json
  - Templates missing variables immediately error out
  - Template --options option removed
  - New optional `--output-file` argument writes to a file instead of relying on piping
+ - New option `--preserve-preamble` preserves build edge specification in output file header

+As these changes are use-case driven, the fork is considered permanent.

 ## Synopsis